DRIVER-EU/java-test-bed-adapter/testbedadapter/README.md

 # JAVA Testbed Adaptor
 The Java Testbed adaptor is used to be integrated directly into the JAVA application.
-It is build as library for easy integraton.
+It is build as library for easy integration.
 It offers one central point for communication: Adaptor.getInstance();

 In this following methods are available: